14th Pennsylvania Cavalry Regiment: Winter

-The Union railroad raid at Gordonsville was unsuccessful.

 The regiment's winter camp was located in Winchester.
-On December 19, the regiment participated in a failed expedition to Gordonsville that was expected to capture the town and enable portions of the Virginia Central Railroad to be destroyed.
 The organization of Sheridan's Middle Military Division at the end of 1864 had Powell in command of the 2nd Cavalry Division, Tibbits in command of the division's 1st Brigade, and Schoonmaker in command of the 14th Pennsylvania Cavalry.
 Lieutenant Colonel Blakeley, who had been dismissed, was restored to commission.
-The final expedition of the winter began on February 19, 1865, and ended with Major Gibson and his men ambushed by Mosby between Ashby's Gap and the Shenandoah River.
+The regiment's final expedition of the winter began on February 19, 1865, and ended with Major Gibson and his men ambushed by Mosby.
 Gibson's horse was shot and fell on him, although he was eventually able to find another horse and escape.
 Gibson's loss was one officer wounded, and 80 men missing.

 Fighting ends

 The regiment left winter camp on April 4, and moved up the Shenandoah Valley.
 Major Foley resigned on April 6.
 Confederate General Lee surrendered at Appomattox on April 9, and the regiment was ordered to Washington on April 20.
 For the next month, they camped in Virginia at Arlington, Fairfax Court House, and Alexandria.
 The men of the regiment whose term of enlistment expired prior to October 1, 1865, mustered out in late May and early June.
 Lieutenant Colonel Blakeley resigned effective June 6.

-The remainder of the regiment was consolidated into six companies and left Washington on June 11 on a B&O Railroad train.
+The remainder of the regiment was consolidated into six companies and left the Washington area on June 11.
 They arrived in Fort Leavenworth in Kansas on June 28, and the reinstated Major Daily was promoted to lieutenant colonel on that day.
-Most of the men mustered out on July 31, including Colonel Schoonmaker.
-On August 5, Company A escorted General Grenville M. Dodge on a trip across the plains.
-The remaining men other than Company A were mustered out on August 24.
-Company A, after returning from its western plains trip, mustered out on November 2.
+Most of the soldiers mustered out on July 31, including Colonel Schoonmaker.
+Everyone else, other than Company A, mustered out on August 24.
+Company A mustered out on November 2.

+Summary

-The regiment began its fighting in Beverly, West Virginia, on July 3, 1863.
-Its last fight was at Ashby's Gap on February 19, 1865.
+The regiment fought mostly as part of a brigade or division commanded by William W. Averell.
+Later in the war, they were often part of a division commanded by William H. Powell.
+The regiment did most of its fighting in West Virginia and Virginia.
+It began its fighting in Beverly, West Virginia, on July 3, 1863.
+Its last fight was in Virginia at Ashby's Gap on February 19, 1865.
 In between, members of the regiment fought in nearly 90 skirmishes and battles.
 In 31 of those engagements, the regiment suffered casualties.
-The regiment had two medal of honor winners, and two of its men commanded brigades.
+The regiment had two Medal of Honor winners (Schoonmaker and Kerr), and two of its men (Schoonmaker and Gibson) commanded brigades.
 During the war, the regiment lost 2 officers and 97 enlisted men killed or mortally wounded.
 Disease resulted in the death of 296 enlisted men.